Amsterdam-Gloversville-Johnstown Jags: History

 Amsterdam continued play in the 1895 New York State League.
-The Amsterdam Red Stockings finished with a record of 29–22, placing 2nd in the final standings.
-Playing under manager Tom Donovan, Amsterdam was mere percentage points behind the 1st place Binghamton Crickets in the final standings, as the league reduced from eight teams to four teams during the season.
-Gloversville and Johnstown fielded teams in the 1895 league, with the Gloversville Glovers and Johnstown Buckskins teams both folding on July 4, 1895.
+The Amsterdam Red Stockings finished with a record of 29–22, placing second in the final standings.
+Playing under manager Tom Donovan, Amsterdam ended the season mere percentage points behind the first place Binghamton Crickets in the final standings, as the league reduced from eight teams to four teams during the season.
+Gloversville and Johnstown both fielded teams to begin play in the 1895 league, with the Gloversville Glovers and Johnstown Buckskins teams both folding on July 4, 1895.

 Baseball Hall of Fame member Jack Chesbro pitched for the 1895 Johnstown Buckskins in his first professional season.

 The 1902 Amsterdam–Gloversville–Johnstown Jags resumed play as members of the Class B level New York State League.
 The "Jags" moniker derives from the first letter of each city.
 The 1902 Amsterdam–Gloversville–Johnstown Jags finished last in the New York State League final standings.
-The Jags had a record of 29–72, to place 8th in the league under the direction of manager Tommy Dowd.
-The Jags finished 37.0 games behind the 1st place Albany Senators.
+The Jags had a record of 29–72, to place eighth in the league under the direction of manager Tommy Dowd.
+The Jags finished 37.0 games behind the first place Albany Senators.
 The team played home games at Guy Park in Amsterdam, New York.

-The team switched monikers in 1903, as the Amsterdam–Gloversville–Johnstown Hypens continued play in the New York State League and again finished in last place.
+The team switched monikers in 1903, as the Amsterdam–Gloversville–Johnstown Hyphens continued play in the New York State League and again finished in last place.
 The 1903 Hyphens finished with a record of 41–82 under managers Doc Hazelton, Dan Shannon and Clyde Williams.
-The Hyphens finished 33.5 games behind the 1st place Schenectady Frog Alleys.
+The Hyphens finished 33.5 games behind the first place Schenectady Frog Alleys.